( Disponible en anglais seulement )

 Adam frequently writes and speaks on legal developments in the areas of shareholders’ rights, contracts, class actions, and real property law.
 Adam also lectures on civil litigation, including discovery and trial techniques.

-Adam is the Chairman of the Board of directors of the Canadian Baseball Hall of Fame and Museum.
+Adam is the Past-Chair of Board of Directors of the Canadian Baseball Hall of Fame and Museum.

 Réalisations professionnelles et leadership